The government and the parliament

 The government’s control over proceedings

-- The rules which set out how the House operates advantage the government in various ways—a major one (derived from the Constitution) is that only a Minister is able to initiate financial legislation.
-Preference is also given to Ministers in a number of minor ways—for example, only a Minister may move the motion for the adjournment of the House (termination of a sitting).
+- The rules which set out how the House operates advantage the government in various ways.
+Preference is given to ministers in a number of ways—a major one (derived from the Constitution) is that only a minister is able to initiate financial legislation.
+Additionally, only a minister may move the motion for the adjournment of the House (termination of a sitting).

-- Non-government Members are able to question Ministers on matters for which they are administratively responsible.
+- Non-government members are able to question ministers on matters for which they are administratively responsible, either in writing or during Question Time (see Infosheet No. 1 Questions).
 There is no restriction on the number of written questions they can ask.
-During Question Time the call of the Chair to ask oral questions alternates between government and non-government Members (see Infosheet No. 1 Questions).
+During Question Time the Chair alternates between the government and non‑government sides when calling on members who want to ask questions.
 Question Time is scheduled on all sitting days.

-- Non-government Members are also able to move motions censuring a Minister or the government or to move to suspend standing orders to debate particular matters.
-These procedures enable non-government Members to raise a matter of concern or to publicly highlight it as one that the government is reluctant to debate.
+- Non-government members are able to move motions censuring a minister or the government, or to move to suspend standing orders to allow debate on particular matters.
+These procedures enable non‑government members to raise a matter of concern or to publicly highlight it as one that the government is reluctant to debate.

-- Outside the Chamber, non-government Members serve on all committees and their views are taken account of in the committees’ reports.
-If in a minority, they have the opportunity to add dissenting reports (see Infosheet No. 4 Committees).
-However most House of Representatives committee inquiries and reports are notable for their bipartisan approach in contrast to the adversarial nature of many proceedings of the House itself.
+- Outside the Chamber, non-government members serve on all committees and their views are taken account of in the committees’ reports.
+While most House of Representatives committee inquiries and reports are notable for their bipartisan approach, in contrast to the adversarial nature of many proceedings of the House itself, members who hold a minority view have the opportunity to add dissenting reports (see Infosheet No. 4 Committees).

 Government and Opposition—people and roles